sonotley/python-deployment-docs/docs/jenkins.md

 # Automate packaging with Jenkins

+> When I first created snoap, I was working in a business that had a Jenkins server.
+> I've since moved on to using GitHub Actions, but kept this section of the site for reference.

-Jenkins is a handy tool to automate all the packaging steps I've documented on this site.
+Jenkins can automate all the packaging steps I've documented on this site.
 It's especially useful if you are sharing your applications with a wider team who have access to Jenkins.

 In this scenario, all you need to do is to commit your code and then anyone who wants a copy of the tested, deployable application can grab it from Jenkins.
 You can have Jenkins build every time you commit, nightly, or just build on-demand.